Slime Time Live: Interactive games

 During the show, viewers would phone in to play interactive games with players on the show.
 The most common game was to make a match of Nicktoons from off of a Tic-tac-toe grid.
 The board was scrambled before game play and if a match was made, the home player would win a prize and the contestant would be slimed and often pied as well.

 If they did not make a match, host Dave Aizer would receive a whipped cream pie in the face.
 Later when the mystery bucket was introduced, if no match was made, only the mystery bucket would drop on the player.

 In addition to Nicktoons, the board included a pie tile (the contestant would shove the pie they are holding in their face), a "cream blaster" tile (where the contestant would be blasted with whipped cream by the two side cannons), a bonus tile (where the home player gets another try) and an "instant slime" tile or a wild card (which triggered an automatic match, an instant sliming and an instant win).

 On some occasions, an overload of slime is used.
-And slime-u-lator 2.0 where they have to hand pedal and slime in the red blue bins can travel upward through the yellow tubes into those two bins and filling the plastic tubes with slime and one bins with high point will fall down to which team and which team gets slime from one those bins is filled they will win and move on to big shaboozie showdown round.
+And slime-u-lator 2.0 where they have to hand pedal and slime in the red blue bins can travel upward through the yellow tubes into those two bins and filling the plastic tubes with slime and one bins with high point would fall down to which team and which team gets slime from one those bins is filled they would win and move on to big shaboozie showdown round.

 More interactive games would be played as the run progressed.
-Many celebrities from other Nick shows appeared often.
+Many celebrities from other Nickelodeon shows appeared often.

-The Big Shaboozie

-First known as "Super Sloppy Slime-Off," The Big Shaboozie was the show's end game.
-Below are changes made, over the years, to it while the show was on-air.

-2000/01
+Broadcast history

+2000

+Slime Time Live initially aired from 4–5pm, leading up to new episodes of Double Dare 2000.
+On May 2, 2000, the show was expanded into a 2.5-hour programming block, airing between shows and commercials from 4–6:30 pm weekdays.
+This initial season lasted until June 30, 2000.
+The second season premiered on September 4, 2000 and lasted until November 22, 2000.
+Longstanding traditions like the birthday pie in the face became cemented in place this season.

-In "Super Sloppy Slime-Off," two out of three teams (each team had three contestants), Jessica led one team and Jonah led the other, would stand under a trough filled with slime.
-Dave would ask a Nick-related question, if one of the in-house players answered the question, one of the contestants from the home player's team would be pied by their team leader, if they answered wrong, a contestant from the opposing team would be pied by their team leader.
+Originally known as "Super Sloppy Slime-Off," The Big Shaboozie was the last game played at the end of some episodes.
+In it, two out of three teams (each team had three contestants), Jessica led one team and Jonah led the other, would stand under a trough filled with slime.
+Dave would ask a Nickelodeon-related question, if one of the in-house players answered the question, one of the contestants from the home player's team would be pied by their team leader, if they answered wrong, a contestant from the opposing team would be pied by their team leader.
 The team to have all three of their members pied would be slimed and (along with the home player) receive a grand prize.